dominon12/portfolio/README.md

 # About this web app

-Main idea is to make boring static portfolio  be interactive and more informative in order to get more chances to be noticed by HR’s
+Main idea is to make boring static portfolio  be interactive and more informative in order to get more chances to be noticed by HRs

 # Ideas